alcover/buffet/src/README.tpl.md

 // Etc...
 ```

-To this end, operations like *view* or *free* may check the store's canary and refcount and abort if wrong, possibly returning an empty buffet.
+To this end, operations like *view* or *free* may check the store's canary and refcount.
+If wrong, the operation aborts and returns an empty buffet.

 See *src/check.c* unit-tests and warnings output.